pavi14-06/siddha-ai/README.md

 ## 👩‍💻 About This Project

-Hi, I'm **Pavithra V** — a CS graduate and Data Analyst from Chennai with hands-on experience in Python, ML, and ERP automation.
-During my internship at **Data Patterns India Ltd**, I built real-time KPI dashboards and automated data pipelines for aerospace/defense systems using Python and SQL.
+Hi, I'm **Pavithra V** — a CS graduate and Data Analyst from Chennai with hands-on experience in Python, ML, and ERP automation.I built real-time KPI dashboards and automated data pipelines for aerospace/defense systems using Python and SQL.
 That experience showed me the power of combining structured knowledge with intelligent automation.

 This project, **Siddha AI**, applies that same mindset to something deeply rooted in Tamil culture.
 I built this to digitize and intelligently automate the diagnostic process of **Siddha medicine** — an ancient Tamil healing system that has never had an AI layer built natively for it.
 Every existing health AI is either Allopathic or Ayurveda-adapted.
 Siddha deserved its own system.

 I designed and built this entirely myself — backend, frontend, knowledge base, and scoring engine — as a solo project.

 ---
+🔬 Research Context & What Makes This Different
+Siddha AI as a concept has been recognized by researchers as an important unsolved problem:
+IEEE (2024) — "An AI-driven platform for Siddha and naturopathy treatment" — proposed as a future concept, no working system built (IEEE Xplore)
+IJAASR — "NLP-based Siddha remedy recommendation system" — proposed architecture, no deployed implementation (IJAASR Paper) This project moves beyond proposals.
+While existing work remains at the research-paper stage, Siddha AI is:
+✅ Fully working and deployed — not a concept, not a proposal ✅ Open-source — complete codebase on GitHub, runnable today ✅ Envagai Thervu digitized — Siddha's classical 8-fold diagnostic framework implemented as a programmable scoring engine for the first time
+✅ Tamil-English bilingual — natively, not translated
+✅ Real API with Swagger docs — POST /diagnose returns structured Siddha diagnosis The IEEE and IJAASR papers prove this problem space is recognized as important and needed.
+This project is the working answer to what they proposed.
+---

-## 🌍 What Makes This a World First
+## 🌍 What Makes This a First Fully working Project

 No AI system has ever been built **natively on Siddha medicine**.
 This project: